Leadership: Functional theory

 General David Petraeus talks with U.S. soldiers serving in Afghanistan.

 Functional leadership theory addresses specific leader behaviors that contribute to organizational or unit effectiveness.
 This theory argues that the leader's main job is to see that whatever is necessary to group needs is taken care of; thus, a leader can be said to have done their job well when they have contributed to group effectiveness and cohesion.
 While functional leadership theory has most often been applied to team leadership, it has also been effectively applied to broader organizational leadership as well.
 In summarizing literature on functional leadership, researchers observed five broad functions a leader performs when promoting organization's effectiveness.
 These functions include environmental monitoring, organizing subordinate activities, teaching and coaching subordinates, motivating others, and intervening actively in the group's work.

 Various leadership behaviors facilitate these functions.
 In initial work identifying leader behavior, Fleishman observed that subordinates perceived their supervisors' behavior in terms of two broad categories referred to as consideration and initiating structure.
 Consideration includes behavior involved in fostering effective relationships.
 Examples of such behavior would include showing concern for a subordinate or acting in a supportive manner towards others.
 Initiating structure involves the actions of the leader focused specifically on task accomplishment.
 This could include role clarification, setting performance standards, and holding subordinates accountable to those standards.

-Integrated psychological theory

-The Integrated Psychological Theory of leadership attempts to integrate the strengths of the older theories (i.e. traits, behavioral/styles, situational and functional) while addressing their limitations, introducing a new element – the need for leaders to develop their leadership presence, attitude toward others, and behavioral flexibility by practicing psychological mastery.
-It also offers a foundation for leaders wanting to apply the philosophies of servant leadership and authentic leadership.

-Integrated psychological theory began to attract attention after the publication of James Scouller's Three Levels of Leadership model (2011).

-Scouller argued that older theories offered only limited assistance in developing a person's ability to lead effectively.
-He pointed out, for example, that: